John Stuart Blackie: Biography

 During J. S. Blackie's tenure of the Greek Chair, he taught Robert Louis Stevenson, and Stevenson would later write:'Although I am the holder of a certificate of attendance in the Professor's own hand, I cannot remember to have been present in the Greek class above a dozen time.
 Professor Blackie was even kind enough to remark (more than once) while in the very act of writing the document above referred to, that he did not know my face.'

 Scottish nationality was another source of enthusiasm with him; and in this connection he displayed real sympathy with highland home life and the grievances of the crofters.
 The foundation of the Celtic chair at Edinburgh University was mainly due to his efforts.
 He raised almost all £12,000 needed for it.
 In spite of the many calls upon his time he produced a considerable amount of literary work, usually on classical or Scottish subjects, including some poems and songs of no mean order.

-Blackie was a Radical and Scottish nationalist in politics, of a fearlessly independent type; possessed of great conversational powers and general versatility, his picturesque eccentricity made him one of the characters of the Edinburgh of the day, and a well-known figure as he went about in his plaid, worn shepherd-wise, over one shoulder and under the other, wearing a broad-brimmed hat, and carrying a big stick.
+Blackie was a Radical and Scottish nationalist in politics, of an independent type; possessed of conversational powers and general versatility, his eccentricity made him one of the characters of the Edinburgh of the day, and a well-known figure as he went about in his plaid, worn shepherd-wise, over one shoulder and under the other, wearing a broad-brimmed hat, and carrying a big stick.
 He was made the first chairman of the Scottish Home Rule Association.

 In the 1880s and 1890s, he lectured at Oxford on the pronunciation of Greek, and corresponded on the subject with William Hardie.
 In May 1893, he gave his last lecture at Oxford, but afterwards admitted defeat, stating: "It is utterly in vain here to talk reasonably in the matter of Latin or Greek pronunciation: they are case-hardened in ignorance, prejudice and pedantry".

 He died at 9 Douglas Crescent in Edinburgh.
 His death caused great mourning in the city.
 He is buried in Dean Cemetery to the north side of the central path in the north section of the original cemetery.
 His nephew and biographer, Archibald Stodart Walker (1869-1934) is buried with him.

 Before his death John Blackie gave more than 250 volumes of 19th-century Greek books on various subjects to the University of Edinburgh library.

 In 1895, a plaque, designed by Robert Lorimer was erected to his memory in St Giles Cathedral.